 As the subconscious mind influences your emotions and actions, it also influences your decisions.
 How many of your decisions are truly the best, and how many are subconsciously motivated?

-You can make choices that align with your long-term best interests rather than short-term gratification by reprogramming your subconscious mind.
+By reprogramming your subconscious mind, you can make choices that align with your long-term best interests rather than short-term gratification.

 The subconscious mind is often very creative and inspirational.
-If you tap into that creativity, you may find that you’re surrounded by new, innovative ideas and solutions, helping you solve complex problems and drive your organization forward.
+If you tap into that creativity, you may be surrounded by new, innovative ideas and solutions, helping you solve complex problems and drive your organization forward.

 If your subconscious mind increases your stress levels, your body is suffering.
 Reprogramming the subconscious mind to deal with this stress and anxiety can lead to better overall health and well-being.